 Allocating public transfers to immigrants and natives

-In Canada, National Transfer Accounts for the population at large have been calculated by M´erette and NAVAUX (2019).
+In Canada, National Transfer Accounts for the population at large have been calculated by Mérette and NAVAUX (2019).
 In this paper, we allocate the components of public inflow transfers and public outflow transfers between immigrants IMM and natives NAT.
 Equation (2) calculate how much of the aggregate value of a given transfer T is attributed to immigrants .

 (2)

 where and account respectively for the share of immigrants and the share of natives in the population of age and represents crude value of transfers for immigrants and for natives at age a, before readjustment on aggregate Ta.
-As evidenced by equation (3), crude readjusted public transfer for natives denoted is calcuated by substracting the crude readjusted public transfer for immigrants from the crude readjusted public transfer for the population Ta of age a.
+As evidenced by equation (3), crude readjusted public transfer for natives denoted is calculated by subtracting the crude readjusted public transfer for immigrants from the crude readjusted public transfer for the population Ta of age a.

 (3)